INTRODUCTION TO YACHTS CLASSES

-Except for special cases, class is assigned to a ship only when the hull, propulsion and auxiliary machinery installations, and equipment providing essential services have all been reviewed in relation to the requirements of RINA’s Rules.
+Except for special cases, a class is assigned to a ship only when the hull, propulsion and auxiliary machinery installations, and equipment providing essential services have all been reviewed in relation to the requirements of RINA’s Rules.

 With the 5 year class period is to be understood as being the highest class granted by the Society.

-The construction mark identifies the procedure under which the yacht and its main equipment or arrangements have been surveyed for initial assignment of the Class.
+The construction mark identifies the procedure under which the yacht and its main equipment or arrangements have been surveyed for the initial assignment of the Class.

 Construction marks defined below are assigned separately to the hull of the yacht and its appendages, to the machinery installation.

 The construction mark is placed before the symbol HULL for the hull, before the symbol MACH for the machinery installations, and before the additional Class Notation granted, when such a notation is eligible for a construction mark.